April Wine: Early years

 Although April Wine officially began in late 1969 in Waverley, Nova Scotia, their roots can be traced to St. John's, Newfoundland and Labrador, in 1967/68, where brothers David and Ritchie Henman grew up playing music together before moving to Nova Scotia.

-Three of the founding members - David Henman (guitar), Ritchie Henman (drums), and their cousin Jim Henman (bass) - were originally in a band named Prism (not the famous one).
+Three of the founding members - David Henman (guitar), Ritchie Henman (drums), and their cousin Jim Henman (bass) - were originally in a band named Prism (not to be confused with the Vancouver-based band of the same name).
 After a brief break to attend university, the trio reformed with Myles Goodwyn on lead vocals and guitar.
 Goodwyn had previously played with Jim Henman in a group called the Termites.
 David Henman christened the new group "April Wine".
 They realized that Halifax did not provide opportunities to play and record, so they sent a demo tape to Aquarius Records in Montreal.
 Aquarius managers Terry Flood and Donald K. Tarlton returned a rejection letter but the band mistook it for an invitation.
 On April 1, 1970, April Wine went to Montreal, bringing with them their instruments and $100 in cash; Flood and Tarlton were persuaded to sign the band to a contract.
-They were set up in a chalet and booked at a local comedy club, Café Andre.
+They were set up in a chalet and booked at a local comedy club, Café André.
 They spent the next five months touring eastern Canada with Mashmakhan.

 The band recorded and released their self-titled debut album April Wine in September 1971.
-The album included a single, "Fast Train", which was a top 40 hit in Canada and peaked at #38 on the RPM Singles Chart.
-It established Miles Goodwyn as April Wine's main songwriter.
-The album did not sell well, but the success of the single led the band's label to ask for a second album.
+The album included a single, "Fast Train", which was a top 40 hit in Canada and peaked at No. 38 on the RPM Singles Chart.The album did not sell well, but the success of the single led the band's label to ask for a second album.
 Jim Henman left the band in the fall of 1971 and was replaced by Jim Clench.
-In the meantime, the band spent 1971 touring the college circuit, with the exception of July 30th, when they opened at Montreal's Place Des Nations for The Guess Who.
+In the meantime, the band spent 1971 touring the college circuit, with the exception of July 30, when they opened at Montreal's Place des Nations for The Guess Who.
 1972 was much the same, although they began to play larger venues and opened for a few more large acts, like Ike & Tina Turner, Jethro Tull, Badfinger and Stevie Wonder.